Paysend provides a fast, straightforward and hassle-free new way to send money to your loved ones in 100+ countries.

-Your recipient will get a notification of the incoming transfer that you’ve setup via text/SMS.
+Your recipient will get a notification of the incoming transfer that you’ve set up via text/SMS.
 They can then register with Paysend and be able to withdraw the money to any of their cards.
 Great!

-All they need to do is: set an account with Paysend with the mobile number, personal details and the information of how you want to get paid (add a Visa, Mastercard, UnionPay card or a bank account).
+All they need to do is: set up an account with Paysend with the mobile number, personal details and the information of how you want to get paid (add a Visa, Mastercard, UnionPay card or a bank account).

 If your recipient already has an account with Paysend, they can skip the registration and just need to log in.

 Paysend link has excellent benefits as a receiver: you don’t need to provide any personal details or bank account details to the sender.
 Only your mobile number.
 And, you decide whether you want to get paid to a bank account, or directly to a debit or credit card.